 Make a habit of spot-checking your website on both the computer and mobile devices.
 You’ll be ahead of the game and your website will show it.

 Start small.
 Start where you are and continuing growing.
-If you need to build a wix.com or WordPress.com website because you cannot afford hosting then do it.
+If you need to build a simple website because you cannot afford to hire it out, then do it.
 It is ALWAYS better to have an online presence with up-to-date information than nothing at all.